 Saint Martin's University students are expected to manage their academic schedules and withdraw from any courses they are unable to complete by the deadlines provided in the normal academic schedule.
-The University will, however, consider requests for an emergency leave of absence from a student who experiences an urgent personal situation, such as a death or serious illness in the immediate family, which requires the student to withdraw from all courses at the University after the regular academic deadline for withdrawal.
-Documentation of the serious nature of the emergency must be provided to the Dean of Students.
+The University will, however, consider requests for an emergency, military, or family care leaves of absence from a student who experiences an urgent personal situation.
+Examples of such situations include, a death or serious illness in the immediate family, orders to deploy, or other serious and unexpected circumstances, which requires the student to withdraw from all courses after the regular academic deadline for withdrawal.
+Documentation of the serious nature of the emergency must be provided to the Office of the Registrar.

-When an emergency leave of absence is granted, the course grade awarded is normally a W (withdrawn) in all courses unless the student initiates and receives appropriate approval for an incomplete (I) grade in any course.
+When this type of leave is granted, the course grade awarded is normally a W (withdrawn) in all courses unless the student initiates and receives appropriate approval for an incomplete (I) grade in any course.
 If the student is granted an incomplete (I) grade, he or she must complete the requirements of the courses according to the guidelines specified by the instructor and policy outlined in the academic catalog.
+Leave of Absence Forms can be found in the "forms" section on the Office of the Registrar's webpage.

-VOLUNTARY MEDICAL LEAVE OF ABSENCE
+VOLUNTARY MEDICAL LEAVE